wp-plugins/wp-miniaudioplayer/readme.txt

 == Changelog ==

 = 1.5.2 =
-* Features: Updated jPlayer to the latest version.
+* Feature: Updated jPlayer to the latest version.
+* Feature: Added the GA track event also for downloads.
+* Feature: Updated to the latest jquery.mb.CSSAnimate component.

 = 1.5.1 =
 * bugFix: if the Wordpress instance was running jQuery 1.8--  mobile devices where not detected.